The Eighth Wonder: Production history

 The Eighth Wonder was premiered by The Australian Opera at the Sydney Opera House on 14 October 1995 in the presence of the composer and librettist.
 The opera was broadcast on television by the Australian Broadcasting Corporation on the Friday evening following the world premiere performance.

 It was revived by the same company (by this time known as Opera Australia) again at the Sydney Opera House in 2000.

-Lyndon Terracini, artistic director of Opera Australia, announced that the work would be performed as part of the 2016 season at the Sydney Opera House, retitled as Sydney Opera House: The Opera.
-This new adaptation was performed outdoors on the steps of the Opera House, with the audience wearing headphones to hear the singers and orchestra with clarity.
+A new adaptation, performed as part of Opera Australia's 2016 season, was retitled Sydney Opera House: The Opera.
+It was performed outdoors on the steps of the Opera House, with the audience wearing headphones to hear the singers and orchestra with clarity.

-In 2020, spurred by composer Stephen Rae's desire to listen to the opera and finding it unavailable, a project commenced to promote the opera through a comprehensive website dedicated to the opera. the website was launched in March 2021 and resulted in a cover story feature in the April 2021 edition of Limelight magazine.
+In 2020, spurred by composer Stephen Rae's desire to listen to the opera and finding it unavailable, a project commenced to promote the opera through a comprehensive website dedicated to the opera.
+The website was launched in March 2021 and resulted in a cover story feature in the April 2021 edition of Limelight magazine.